ruhel241/laravel-react-boilerplate/README.md

 php artisan ui react --auth
 ```

-Check your myProject folder, go to resources folder then you can see coponents folder and files..
+Check your myProject folder, go to resources folder then you can see components folder and files..

 Compiles and reloads for development
 ```